 The Board has established a number of committees to assist in the discharge of its duties.
 The formal terms of reference for the principal committees can be found on the link to the Board Committees at the bottom of the page.

 The Board has three formally constituted committees, the Audit committee, the Remuneration committee and the Nomination committee.

 The Chairman is responsible, with assistance from the Nomination Committee, for ensuring that the Company has an effective Board with a suitable range of skills, expertise and experience.
-Every year, a performance evaluation of the Board is carried out.
-This year, the evaluation will take place in September 2018, and will be led by the Senior Independent Director, Peter Bordui.
+Every year, a performance evaluation of the Board is carried out, which is led by the Senior Independent Director, Peter Bordui.

 The Board focuses on formulation of strategy, management of effective business controls and review of business performance.
 The Board is specifically responsible for the approval of annual and interim results and interim management statements, acquisitions and disposals, major capital expenditure, borrowings, director and company secretary appointments and removals, any material litigation, strategic forecasting and major development projects.

 A framework of delegated authorities is in place that details the structure of delegation below Board level and includes matters reserved for the Board.

 The directors acknowledge that they are responsible for the Group’s system of internal financial control.
 The system can provide only reasonable, and not absolute, assurance against material misstatements and losses.